Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: The Proposed Methodology

-Although we focus on a working model in this paper that is linear in the pre-specified $\basef(\seffm)$ functions, future work could consider semi-parametric models, such as series estimators discussed in \cite{kennedy2020towards}.
-While these semi-parametric models are effective with independent and identically distributed data, extending them to spatio-temporal data is beyond the scope of this paper.
-In addition, determining the optimal number of bases in a series expansion is typically achieved through cross-validation, which is challenging in the spatio-temporal setting due to dependence across space and time.
+Although we focus on a working model that is linear in the pre-specified $\basef(\seffm)$ functions, more flexible approaches could be used in the second stage (e.g., series estimators \citep{kennedy2020towards} and kernel smoothing) so that we can better capture nonlinear or locally varying patterns in the CATE.
+While these approaches are well developed for i.i.d. data, extending them to spatio-temporal settings with arbitrary interference is not trivial.
+In particular, they require the selection of tuning parameters (e.g., the number of basis functions or bandwidth), which cannot be easily done via cross-validation in the presence of spatial and temporal dependence.
+Moreover, these methods may exhibit greater variability in finite samples.
 We leave these extensions to future work.